DoTheEvo/selfhosted-apps-docker/portainer/readme.md

 # Purpose

-Web UI for overview and management of docker environment.
+Web GUI for overview and management of docker environment.

 * [Official site](https://www.portainer.io)
 * [Github](https://github.com/portainer/portainer)
 * [DockerHub image used](https://hub.docker.com/r/portainer/portainer-ce/)

-Portainer is a lightweight management web UI, that allows to easily manage docker containers, networks, volumes, images,... the work.
+Lightweight management web UI, that allows to easily manage docker containers, networks, volumes, images,... the work.

 In my use it is mostly information tool, rather than a management tool.